brandonjaipersaud/brandonjaipersaud/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Brandon, an AI Safety research intern at the Vector Institute of AI
+AI Safety research intern at the Vector Institute of AI